 You can usually find goat meat at most halal butcher shops and some supermarkets, too.
 For the juiciest cut, ask the butcher to cut the forequarter, like shoulder or chuck, into bite-sized pieces.
 A plus if it’s from a young spring goat.
 Trust me, your stew will thank you later!

 When using a pressure cooker, natural release is essential.
-Allowing the pressure to release naturally enables the meat to remain juicy and tender.
+Allowing the pressure to release naturally helps keep the meat juicy and tender.
 Quick release can lead to dry, tough meat.